junebash/junebash.com/_posts/2016-09-10-Tony-Robbins.md

 ---
 title: "On Tony Robbins"
 date: 2016-09-10
-excerpt: "Tony Robbins is an interesting, successful, and sometimes genuinely helpful guy... but the keyword there is 'sometimes.'"
 categories:
   - Productivity
 ---

 Tony Robbins is... an interesting guy.
-To say the self-help guru is successful would, by most common standards, be an understatement.
-He makes [oodles and oodles of money][how much] (which is not surprising considering how much his [products][] and [seminars][] cost).
+To say the self-help guru is successful would, by most conventional standards, be an understatement.<!--more--> He makes [oodles and oodles of money][how much] (which is not surprising considering how much his [products][] and [seminars][] cost).
 Very famous and successful folks [attribute at least some of their success][testimonials] to his coaching.
 He seems pretty happy.
 And though it's incredibly easy to get incredibly turned off by his in-your-face, over-enthusiastic, mega-extrovert, never-shuts-the-hell-up style, it's clear that at least *some* of his ideas work *some* of the time.

 The keyword there is "some."
 A lot of his techniques are based on *neuro-linguistic programming* (or NLP) ([a therapy technique that has been all-but-proven to be bullshit][nlp]), which Robbins has spun into *neuro-associative conditioning* (NAC).
 The *conditioning* part of that buzzword salad basically means that you can't just "program" drastic changes and then be done with it; you have to condition it so that it stays in shape like a muscle.
 And wouldn't you know, this is *great* news for [Tony and his empire of expensive life coaches][life coaches]!